-- A disclosure (written or verbal) - Observation of bruises/burns etc. for which the explanation given is not plausible - Another pupil/parent may give you information - You may observe changes in behaviour that worry you - You may instinctively feel something is wrong - There are neglect issues, as outlined in the section above
+- A disclosure (written or verbal) - Observation of bruises/burns etc. for which the explanation given is not plausible. - Another pupil/parent may give you information. - You may observe changes in behaviour that worry you. - You may instinctively feel something is wrong. - There are neglect issues, as outlined in the section above.

-Where a member of staff has concerns about the wellbeing of a child they should immediately verbally report their concerns to the DSP (or deputy DSP),and then follow this up in writing via MyConcern (Safeguarding Tool).
-The DSP (or Deputy DSP who will appropriately consider the concern and what actions, if any, should be taken.
+Where a member of staff has concerns about the wellbeing of a child, they should immediately verbally report their concerns to the DSP (or deputy DSP), and then follow this up in writing via MyConcern (Safeguarding Tool).
+The DSP (or Deputy DSP) who will appropriately consider the concern and what actions, if any, should be taken.

 - The DSP may seek advice from telephoning Cardiff Multi Agency Safeguarding Hub (MASH) making clear it relates to a child protection matter to ensure the call is prioritised.
-The DSP should seek clarity on the safety plan e.g is the child safe to go home.
-Following advice from MASH any referrals must be submitted within 24 hours. - The DSP may seek advice from The Gateway in relation to matters of child's/family's wellbeing - Professionals cannot remain anonymous when making a referral.
+The DSP should seek clarity on the safety plan e.g. is the child safe to go home.
+Following advice from MASH any referrals must be submitted within 24 hours. - Please note, if DSP is aware the child has an allocated Social Worker within a Locality Team, the DSP should make that Social Worker/ Duty Worker aware immediately and a MARF should be submitted to MASH, copying in the Social Worker. - The DSP may seek advice from The Gateway in relation to matters of a child's/family's wellbeing. - Professionals cannot remain anonymous when making a referral.
 Where the DSP is advised a referral is not required but in their professional judgement it is required a referral should be submitted. - When making referrals parental consent should be sought, unless to do so poses a risk of harm to the child.
 It will be for Children's Services at MASH to determine whether the threshold for invoking Child Protection procedures is met.
-Record all actions taken in accordance with your DSP responsibilities and duty to report, including any advice given. - If a member of staff is informed that a child has disclosed that he/she has been abused, the member of staff MUST IMMEDIATELY refer the matter to the DSP or Deputy DSP or in their absence, refer direct to MASH. - The DSP should be immediately notified of all referrals made by staff to the Cardiff MASH during his/her absence. - If there are concerns of a Child Protection nature and the child is about to leave the school premises the Headteacher/DSP must be informed.
+Record all actions taken in accordance with your DSP responsibilities and duty to report, including any advice given.

+- If a member of staff is informed that a child has disclosed that he/she has been abused, the member of staff MUST IMMEDIATELY refer the matter to the DSP or Deputy DSP or in their absence, refer direct to MASH. - The DSP should be immediately notified of all referrals made by staff to the Cardiff MASH during his/her absence. - If there are concerns of a Child Protection nature and the child is about to leave the school premises the Headteacher/DSP must be informed.
 The Headteacher/DSP, in consultation with the Cardiff MASH, will decide on the next step to be taken. - DSPs/Schools staff should receive a response to their referral in writing within 7 working days.
 If not received after 7 days, DSPs should contact Cardiff MASH for an update. - It is important that staff follow up with the DSP what action, if any, has been taken following a disclosure or concern.
 Staff will be informed of relevant information in respect of individual cases regarding child protection on a "need to know basis" only.
 Any information shared with a member of staff is confidential and must not be shared.
 If the member of staff has continued concerns, then the Headteacher should be notified or Chair of Governors if the Headteacher is the DSP.
-The member of staff may also report their concerns to Cardiff MASH or the Education Safeguarding Team.

-If the individual reporting the concern disagrees with the DSP's decision that a referral is not necessary, they must make the referral directly to the Cardiff MASH and inform the DSP of this.
+The member of staff may also report their concerns to Cardiff MASH or the Education Safeguarding Team. - If the individual reporting the concern disagrees with the DSP's decision that a referral is not necessary, they must make the referral directly to the Cardiff MASH and inform the DSP of this.
 Advice and support can be sought from the Education Safeguarding Team as required.